 Also, researchers have recently found that, people with celiac disease can also suffer from various sleep-related issues, mainly obstructive sleep apnea.

-How Gluten and Snoring Are Related?
+How are Gluten and Snoring Related?

 - When someone with celiac disease consumes gluten, he goes through an allergic reaction.
 The allergic reaction can result in enlarged glands such as enlarged tonsils or adenoids.
-These enlarged glands are partially responsible for obstruction the airflow through airways.
+These enlarged glands are partially responsible for obstruction of the airflow through airways.
 As a result, snoring occurs and sleep apnea can be a result of that too!

 - There is another way celiac disease and sleep apnea is related.
 The relation is through the stomach.
 It has been seen that consuming gluten can result in heartburn and acid reflux to people with celiac disease.
 These conditions make the stomach acid float up which results in harming of the lining.
-If the issue occurs regularly, this will eventually start to put a negative impact on the bronchial tissues.
+If the issue occurs regularly, this will eventually start to have a negative impact on the bronchial tissues.
 All of this eventually leads to sleep apnea and snoring.

-- Lastly, celiac disease has some other symptoms that match a lot with the symptoms of sleep apnea, such as: depression, fatigue, anxiety, mood swing, etc. All these mental instabilities can lead to more severe sleep apnea and snoring.
+- Lastly, celiac disease has some other symptoms that match with the symptoms of sleep apnea, such as: depression, fatigue, anxiety, mood swing, etc. All these mental instabilities can lead to more severe sleep apnea and snoring.

-- Consumption of carbs leads to overweight and obesity.
+- Consumption of carbs leads to being overweight and obesity.
 So, regular consumption of unhealthy carbs is bad for your health.
 Also, obesity is one of the major reasons for snoring these days.
 Thus, gluten can be responsible for snoring in an indirect manner.

 List Of Foods That Are Gluten Free